dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 *   Ensure that access control to the application for submitting problems is limited to authorized users.

-*   Rotate your solver API token on a regular basis, and change them immediately before deploying to production, just in case they were saved outside of your codebase during development.
+*   Rotate your solver API token on a regular basis, and change it immediately before deploying to production, just in case it was saved outside of your codebase during development.
 In addition, ensure that your solver API token is secure as follows:

     *   Store your solver API token in a single secure location.

     *   Do not hardcode your solver API token in your application.

     *   Do not write your solver API token to logs nor save it to your version